Photography and Filming in Nááts'įhch'oh National Park Reserve.

 - The film proposal is reviewed.
 The applicant may be asked to present an overview by teleconference for discussion.

 - The film proposal undergoes a preliminary screening as per requirements of the Mackenzie Valley Environmental Impact Review Board, including notification of partners/stakeholders that may be impacted.
+This process can take up to two months to complete.

 - Notification of film permit approval/conditions or its denial is delivered to the applicant.